nivit/fidoreadjs/examples/README.md

   * yuicompressor: http://developer.yahoo.com/yui/compressor/ -- required to
     minimize the parser

-  * fidocadj: http://fidocadj.sf.net -- required to build the PNG image
+  * fidocadj: http://fidocadj.sf.net -- required to build PNG images

 When you have all those tools, you can build an example with the command: